Learner licence demerit points

 What if I want to change the start date of my driver licence suspension?

-You may elect to begin your driver licence suspension period before your start date, as shown on the 'Accumulation of Demerit Points Notice of Driver Licence Suspension', however, that date cannot be before the current date.
+You may elect to begin your driver licence suspension period before the date shown on the 'Accumulation of Demerit Points Notice of Driver Licence Suspension'.
+The start date cannot be before the current date or after the date shown on the notice.

 If you do not notify the department that you want your driver licence suspension period to begin on an earlier date then your driver licence will be suspended from the start date shown on the notice.